top of page

 statement

-My work sits somewhere between painting and sculpture and I realize it has always been about bringing back the body.
-The American Abstract Expressionist Painters ability to create whole emotional universes using gesture, movement and color is my foundation.
-It wasn’t until I moved to America from Australia where I grew up, and saw Ana Mendieta’s Earth and Body Works, and Judy Pfaff's indoor environments that I felt permission to be myself.
+My family history of perpetual immigration is a universal reality.
 Color and texture can drive a work into space, and if the body lacks a space to inhabit, it can be created.
 A space to inhabit is a metaphor for me.
-My family history of perpetual immigration is a universal reality.
 When fleeing, the body gets in the way.
 After generations of fleeing, it is possible if not beneficial to erase the body.
+My work generates places to rest and rebuild.

 BIO